California nut crimes: Method

 The majority of nut thefts were pickup frauds without any violence or damage to property.
 Methods used involve using fake trucks, scout trucks, fraudulent paperwork and getting information off the U.S. Department of Transportation website.
 Authentic trucking drivers would be hired for transporting the goods to warehouses, without actually knowing they were part of a theft.
 FBI agent Dan Bryant said the thefts and fraud were conducted by 'sophisticated people'.
 Other than the petty theft of nuts, large-scale nut crimes involve organized criminals who understand "the trucking business, identity theft, and computer security".
 The thefts have been reported from areas in California such as the San Joaquin valley.
 Authorities believe that some of the nuts are shipped abroad.
 A good grasp of the shipping business and procurement of false shipping papers can result in the stolen nuts being shipped to other parts of the world.
 A single case can involve the theft of nuts worth up to $500,000.

 Frequency

 National Public Radio (NPR) reported cases of nut theft in California in 2006.
 In 2009, one incident of nut theft was reported to the US Department of Justice.
 Between 2013 and 2017 at least 35 truckloads of nuts worth about $10 million were reported stolen.
-From four incidents in 2012 worth about half-a-million US dollars, nut crime rose to 31 reported incidents in 2015 valued at almost $4.5 million.
+From four incidents in 2012 worth about $500 thousand, nut crime rose to 31 reported incidents in 2015 valued at almost $4.5 million.
 This rose to over $10 million worth of nuts stolen from central California during the end of 2015 and beginning of 2016.